mpodipireddy/peopleNetDemo/pDemo/README.md

 Application Type

 This is a simple Spring boot Appplicationn which runs on port 8080.
 It has no JPA layer or UI.
-It exposes single rest enpoint which takes map of strings, and retuns number of steps it takes to go from point A to B according to given problem.
+It exposes single rest end point which takes map of strings, and returns number of steps it takes to go from point A to B according to the given problem.

 How to Run